How to Meal Prep for Beginners

 If you prepare the meals for the rest of the week in one batch, you don’t have to prepare all the food, every day for the rest of the week.

-When you get home from a hard day’s work, it is good to know that you only just have heat up the meal.
-(Or if the ingredients are uncooked, but they are chopped up ready to go, it still saves time.)
+When you get home from a hard day’s work, it is good to know that you only just have to heat the meal.
+(Or if the ingredients are uncooked, but they are chopped up and ready to go, it still saves time.)

 If your plans change, it is good to know that you can pull some meals out of the fridge and warm them up.